June 8, 2021

 Despite pre-contract discussions which will have covered high-level internal issues, your outsourcing vendor must dig into the weeds post-contract to assess and analyze details of your hospital’s IT-impacted current-state operations.
 The scope of the analysis likely will include many clinical, financial and other functions.
 It will require numerous executive and user interviews and poring over documentation.
 It must capture your IT functions’ existing capabilities and strengths, related processes, gaps, weaknesses and preliminary opportunities for improvement.
 The vendor also must understand the hospital’s policies and strategic objectives as they relate to IT systems and staff.
 All of this data should be collected by your vendor and managed through an established methodology that includes documented knowledge-gathering and analysis processes and templates.

 Many hospitals worry that an IT outsourcer may become the proverbial bull in a china shop.
 Will the outsourcer make changes without understanding the internal consequences?
 Will it have prejudices against current solutions that work well?
 Will it cut corners that negatively impact the hospital to increase its own revenue?
 Will it act upon inadequate information because of poor due diligence?
-At least five protections against such dangerous scenarios exist:
+Here are some protections against these dangerous scenarios:

 The duration of IT outsourcing transitions can vary greatly, depending on factors such as availability of existing documentation, the complexity of the systems environment, unexpected discoveries, and lack of cooperation within the hospital’s staff.
 The latter holds the greatest risk to the success of the partnership.
 Both your hospital’s leadership and your outsourcing vendor should recognize that sensitive change management and relationship-building are of highest priority.
 Your hospital must prepare the organization for the move to outsourcing and pay special attention to internal IT staff, including addressing potential concerns about employment longevity or changes in responsibilities.
 As the transition unfolds, your outsourcing vendor must carefully pick up the reins and methodically prove itself to be a trusted partner and key to the hospital’s future success.

-To discuss Phoenix’ IT outsourcing capabilities, contact us!
+To discuss Phoenix Health’s IT outsourcing capabilities, contact us!